Next Start

 Robotics & Industrial Automation Training Courses Overview

 This course covers the proper interpretation and use of precision measuring devices, including calipers, depth gauges, micrometers, dial indicators and thread pitch gauges.
-Students learn why precision measuring devices matter, and the course covers physics concepts, calculations, tools and techniques.
+Students can learn why precision measuring devices matter and the course covers physics concepts, calculations, tools and techniques.

-This course teaches students about direct current (DC) electrical applications and theory.
-Students learn about electrical circuit schematics and diagrams, including storage and charging functions.
-The course also covers electrical fundamentals and motor and generator maintenance, repair, troubleshooting and operations.
+These courses teache students about direct current (DC) and alternating current (AC) electrical applications and theory.
+Students can learn about electrical circuit schematics and diagrams, including storage and charging functions.
+These courses also cover electrical fundamentals and motor and generator maintenance, repair, troubleshooting and operations.

 Industrial Networking